terraform-provider-openstack/terraform-provider-openstack/docs/resources/dns_zone_share_v2.md

 page_title: "OpenStack: openstack_dns_zone_share_v2"
 sidebar_current: "docs-openstack-resource-dns-zone-share-v2"
 description: |-
-  Manages a shared DNS zone in the OpenStack DNS Service (Designate V2).
+  Manages the sharing of a DNS zone in the OpenStack DNS Service.
 ---

 # openstack\_dns\_zone\_share\_v2

-Manages the sharing of a DNS zone in the OpenStack DNS Service (Designate V2).
+Manages the sharing of a DNS zone in the OpenStack DNS Service.

 ## Example Usage